Dry Drunk Syndrome: When Stopping Alcohol isn’t Enough

 Another way to shift out of this syndrome is to find purpose.
 People going through dry drunk syndrome may have feelings of emptiness or bleakness.
 Finding purpose can offer you a renewed sense of hope.
 To do this, explore things you enjoyed doing before addiction took over.
 If this is hard, try and think of things that called to you during your childhood.

 You can explore going back to school, starting your own business, or trying out a brand new career.
 You can build time into your schedule to go into nature and meditate.
-Additionally, you can volunteer for an organisation that you truly believe in, and whose mission you care about.
+Additionally, you can volunteer for an organisation or help others in recovery on their journey.
 All of these things offer an opportunity to dive into what makes you feel good and purposeful.
 This can offer you a sense of hope, direction, and clarity, and guide you in shifting out of dry drunk syndrome.

 Leaning on your loved ones is a great way to feel supported and safe enough to explore your inner self.
 You can spend more time with family and friends who you love, and who make you feel good about yourself.
 You can get in touch with old friends you had before you started using.
 When people are experiencing dry drunk syndrome, they’re often closed off, have many walls up, feel like they need to be defensive, and can be easily irritable.
 Allowing yourself to be around people who genuinely love you, and letting your guard down around them, can help you feel fully accepted.
 Connecting with like minded others also offers many benefits, it will help you to feel supported and understood.
 This should never be underestimated in addiction recovery.